Selecting the Right House

 To avoid long loading times it is not always possible to show interior photos of all rooms.
 For this reason you should consider the photographs of the interiors only as examples of the standard of the property in question.
 Please contact us if you should require further information.
 The floor plans are not measured exactly to scale and do not reflect the specific interiors of individual units.
 They serve only as helpful sketches of the room layouts.

-Prices are quoted in EURO.
-The price table can be found in the respective property information clicking the top right tab "Prices, Availability & Booking".
+Prices are quoted in Euro.
+The price table can be found in the respective property information by clicking on "Rates" in the navigation menu.
 Prices are per week and holiday unit.
 The prices include all charges, unless a particular type of consumption needs to be paid for at the location.
 These additional costs (e.g. heating) are listed in the white section below the price table.
 To calculate the total price, please also add the costs for final cleaning services.
-In the price list you will also find more details about the property (e.g. size and opening dates of the swimming-pool etc.).
+In the price list you will also find more details about the property (e.g. size and opening dates of the swimming pool etc.).
 They also highlight the services offered (e.g. cook or maid service).

 It is particularly important that the maximum occupation numbers given are adhered to and not exceeded.
 This maximum occupation is printed in capital letters in the price column left (see "PAX" and figure after "PAX") and the weekly price is referred to this number after "PAX".
 The weekly price is given in the columns right, under the saisonal periods.
 The number of beds after the "+" sign refers to additional beds such as sofa-beds, extra beds or rooms which can be booked in additon to the standard facilities (see number after "+" in brackets).